 I truly believe that a whole smoked chicken is one of life’s simple pleasures!
-My recipe for a perfect smoked chicken?
+My recipe for a perfect whole smoked chicken?
 A dry brine, a savory homemade spice rub, and plenty of time on the smoker at a nice low temperature.

 an overhead photo of smoked chicken pieces on a plate, coated with barbecue sauce